-Is soccer for 3 year olds a good thing or bad thing?
-Maybe it's some of both.
+Is soccer for 3 year olds a good idea?
+There are several benefits, but also a few warnings regarding 3 year old children playing organized soccer.
 This post will give you the advantages and disadvantages of having your 3 year old child play organized soccer.

 Three year old children are just learning about group play.
 Concepts like teamwork, sharing, and fair play can be learned with soccer and applied to many other areas of life.

 Major sports like baseball, football, and basketball require more fine motor skills and are more complicated to learn the rules and are best left for kids that are a little bit older.
 Soccer develops agility, speed and stamina, and also teaches children the importance of teamwork, all within a game that is simple to understand at a basic level.

 Soccer is one of the best ways to get aerobic fitness.
 Although it's rarely a goal of parent to have their 3 year old be physically fit, it is one of the benefits of playing youth soccer.
 Soccer involves periods of walking, running slowly, and also sprinting at top speed.
 This type of varied exercise is great for people of all ages, including 2 year old soccer players.

 The best part of this type of "training" is that it comes automatically within the game of soccer.
 Kids don't want to do repetitive sprints and they don't want to take boring long distance runs to gain endurance.